smrutiprakashrout/Nebulashade/README.md

 - One-click apply — go from a bland desktop to a polished, professional setup instantly

 ### 🛍️ Built-in Marketplace
-Browse and install from a curated marketplace directly inside NebulaSeed:
+Browse and install from a curated marketplace directly inside NebulaShade:
 - **Icon packs**
 - **Cursor themes**
 - **GTK / Shell themes**